 In 1940, just 33 years after they had been forced from their traditional land, Tribal leadership successfully petitioned the federal government to relocate to a small piece of land within the Tribe’s traditional territory.
 This 185 acres near Brooks in the Capay Valley enjoyed a Mediterranean-like climate, with summer temperatures rarely breaking into the 90s with cool nights.
 Cache Creek flows 87-miles from Clear Lake to the west through Yolo County before entering the Sacramento River, providing good irrigation despite having been contaminated by mining in the past.
 With this fertile land and water source, the Tribe was finally able to grow crops and feed itself.
 It was still dependent upon the federal government for additional food and services, a vast difference from the self-sufficiency Elders of the Tribe could remember.

 But this dependency began to change on July 25, 1985, only 45 years after their move to their new land, when the doors to Cache Creek Indian Bingo & Casino opened.
 The passing that year of the California Lottery and the federal Indian Gaming Regulatory Act allowed Tribal Nations to enter into gaming operations, and Yocha Dehe Wintun Nation took full advantage.
-Located on the Tribe’s land in Brooks about an hour’s drive west of Sacramento, the bingo hall almost immediately began to bring in revenue at levels the tribe had never dreamed of.
-In the 1990s the bingo hall added table card games, expanded to 1,200 seats and added three restaurants including a Las Vegas-style buffet.
-When the California State Gaming Compact was signed in 1999, slot machines and table games were added, making Cache Creek the largest and most successful casino in northern California.
+Located on the Tribe’s land in Brooks about an hour’s drive west of Sacramento, the bingo hall almost immediately began to bring in revenue at levels the Tribe had never dreamed of.
+Cache Creek became the largest and most successful casino in northern California.

 Thanks to this revenue, in 2004 the Yocha Dehe Wintun Nation added a $200 million resort and renamed the complex the Cache Creek Casino Resort.
-This new resort included 200 guest rooms, 10 restaurants, the 700-seat Club 88, a 20,000-square-foot event center, a spa, an outdoor pool, and an 18-hole championship golf course.
-The casino now totaled 2,700 slot machines, 120 table games, 14-table poker room and a convenience store.
-Gaming revenue has made the Yocha Dehe Wintun Nation very wealthy.
+This new resort included 200 guest rooms, 10 restaurants, the 700-seat Club 88, a 20,000-square-foot event center, a spa, an outdoor pool, an 18-hole championship golf course and a convenience store.
 Ongoing as of 2020, 459 additional guest rooms are being added as is an event center, a new restaurant, meeting spaces and a second resort-style pool.

 Back to the Land